sccn/sccn.github.io/plugins/SIFT/Chapter-1.-Downloads.md

 </tr>
 <tr class="odd">
 <td><p><img src="images/Dlpdf.jpeg"></p></td>
 <td><p>70-page <a href="https://sccn.ucsd.edu/githubwiki/files/sift_manual_0.1a.pdf" title="wikilink">SIFT manual</a>.
-It gives both SIFT methods theory and a practical guide to using SIFT using downloadable sample data (some of the content in the PDF document is outdated, and this wiki is more up-to-date).
+It gives both SIFT methods theory and a practical guide to using SIFT using downloadable sample data (some of the content in the PDF document is outdated, and this wiki is more up-to-date).</p></td>
 </tr>
 <tr class="even">
 <td><p><img src="images/Dlpdf.jpeg"></p></td>